 Rowan, or mountain ash, is another pioneer species.
 In addition to being a common field and woodland tree, it also grows at higher altitudes than many other trees.
 Rowan is a beautiful little tree, but will usually only live for between 100-200 years.

 The bitternut hickory, American beech, American basswood, and eastern cottonwood are all known for having lifespans of less than 300 years.
 A sugar maple tree may live for 400 years; the lifespan of a sycamore is about the same.

 Faster-growing fruit trees are among the shorter-lived species, but modern research and insight has shown that they live far longer than was previously thought.
-While their maximum lifespans had been placed at less than 100 years in some cases, fruit trees are now being shown to live for much longer.
+While the maximum lifespan of fruit trees had been placed at less than 100 years in some cases, they are now being shown to live for much longer.
 Apple and pear trees can live well into their hundreds, and even cherry trees, which were once thought to live only for 50-60 years, may live to 100 at the very least.

 As with so many aspects of tree growth, lifespan is significantly affected by where the tree lives and how it grows.
 A tree in a harsh climate and landscape, or a tree planted in an area other than that in which it would normally grow and thrive, will have a shorter lifespan than the same type of tree growing in optimum conditions.

 Which brings us to the Bradford pear.
 Currently considered by many to be a scourge on American neighborhoods, the Bradford pear is a cultivar created by the USDA from a wild pear tree found growing in China.